fonyeabo12/Horiseon-Homepage/README.md

 -To leave the code a little cleaner than I found it.

--To snsure all links are functioning correctly, clean up the CSS to make it more efficient.
+-To ensure all links are functioning correctly, clean up the CSS to make it more efficient.

 -Include comments, ensuring selector and properties follow semantic structure of HTML elements.